 Answer

 Yes, they are.
-If they are not in your instance of Tyre, maybe you have an older version of Tyre, or maybe you have disabled that particular option.
+If they are not in your instance of Tyre, maybe you have disabled that particular option.

 and check the option that says 'Use draggable route lines'.